My wife’s website is built on

 backup-wordpress

-to wrap some extra functionality around mysqldump
+to wrap some extra functionality around mysqldump:

 - Extract the username, password, and database name from the Wordpress

-. - Run mysqlcheck to repair and optimise the database.
+wp-config.phpand pass them as arguments tomysqldump, so you can just runbackup-wordpress /path/to/wordpress-base, e.g. incron(8). - Run mysqlcheck to repair and optimise the database.

 - Run

-with the right arguments and compress the output. - Run tmpreaper to delete old
+mysqldumpwith the right arguments and compress the output. - Run tmpreaper to delete old

 backups.